envico801/GitHub-Advanced-Security/Github Certified/qa-ghcertified.md

 a) Dependabot alerts tell you that your repository uses a package that is insecure.

-b) Dependabot alerts tell you that your repository is being used by other public repositories.
+b) Dependabot alerts tell you that your repository uses an untested version of a package.

-c) Dependabot alerts tell you that your repository uses an untested version of a package.
+c) Dependabot alerts tell you that your repository is being used by other public repositories.

 d) Dependabot alerts tell you that your repository uses an outdated version of a package

-A:: **Answer:** A
+A:: <span style="color: #f800f8">**Answer:** A</span>

 Dependabot alerts tell you that your repository uses a package that is insecure.